MI-AFP/tutorials/tutorials/12_exts-deptypes.md

 ### Agda

-[Agda](http://wiki.portal.chalmers.se/agda/pmwiki.php) is a dependently typed functional programming language originally developed by Ulf Norell at Chalmers University of Technology with implementation described in his PhD thesis.
-But current version, Agda 2, is completely rewritten previous Agda from 1999.
+[Agda](http://wiki.portal.chalmers.se/agda/pmwiki.php) is a dependently typed functional programming language originally developed by Ulf Norell at Chalmers University of Technology with the implementation described in his PhD thesis.
+But current version, Agda 2, is completely rewritten in previous Agda from 1999.

 Visit https://github.com/agda/agda where are some examples as well!